 If you want an Indiana Jones photo on a camel with a dramatic background, this is the place.
 Historians disagree on the original purpose of the Treasury.
 Some think it was a library, others believe it was a mausoleum for a Nabataean king.
 The current name came from local lore that treasure was hidden in the urn toward the top of the facade.
 The urn is actually solid, but bullet holes show that at some point the Bedouins believed the rumors.
 Once you’ve oohed and aahed and snapped the perfect selfie, climb the stone stairs to the left of the ancient edifice to get an even more dramatic view from atop the sheer rock wall.

 Pro tip: The steps are a bit sketchy and may occasionally be closed.
 If they are, don’t despair.
-Later in the afternoon, you can hike above the Royal Tombs along the Al Khubtha trail to get the view from on high (see below).
+Later in the afternoon, you can hike above the Royal Tombs along the Al Khubtha trail to get the view from on high.

-As you follow the main wadi toward Petra City Center, along the Street of Facades and the Colonnaded Street, explore the attractions on south side of the street (on your left).
-First you’ll see the Theater built by the Nabateans and expanded by the Romans.
-A little further down, veer off the main path to explore the remains of the old market, the Great Temple (a current Brown University excavation site) and Qasr Al-Bint.
-Don’t worry about the other side of the street… You’ll hit it on your way out.
+As you follow the main wadi toward Petra city center, along the Street of Facades and the Colonnaded Street, explore the attractions on the south side of the street – on your left.
+First you’ll see the Theater built by the Nabataeans and expanded by the Romans.
+A little further down, veer off the main path to explore the remains of the old market, the Great Temple – a current Brown University excavation site – and Qasr Al-Bint.
+You’ll hit the other side of the street on your way out.